delfanbaum/asciidocr/README.md

 ## Installation

-Right now the crate provides an `asciidocr` executable with a default HTML build as well as a `json` backend that can be used to check against the still-in-progress asciidoc official spec/technology compatibility toolkit.
-An experimental `docx` build is provided behind a feature flag.
+The crate provides an `asciidocr` executable with a default HTML build.
+Behind the `json` feature, it also provides a `json` backend that can be used to check against the still-in-progress asciidoc official spec/technology compatibility toolkit.
+An experimental `docx` build is also provided behind a feature flag.

 To install from `crates.io`: